What will you study on the BA International Business Administration (Final Year Entry)?

 What will you gain?

 You will learn to work effectively in teams, and be able to present and communicate business administration ideas with confidence in a global marketplace.
 We will also support you to put together a career development plan to ensure you can work towards your goals effectively.

 Global Business Strategy (30 credits) - Compulsory

-This module aims to introduce the main concepts, analytical tools and theoretical frameworks in the field of global business strategy.
-The module will introduce general strategic concepts and theories of internationalisation, and then draw together and integrate knowledge and skills that you have learned previously, applying these to the issues that are typically faced by organisations when they operate internationally.
-It intends to develop your awareness to and sensitivity of the differences between global, international and domestic business, and improve your analytical, critical and problem solving abilities.
+This module introduces the main concepts, analytical tools and theoretical frameworks in the field of global business strategy.
+You'll explore the general strategic concepts and theories of internationalisation, and then draw together and integrate knowledge and skills that you have learned previously, applying these to the issues that are typically faced by organisations when they operate internationally.
+You'll develop your awareness to and sensitivity of the differences between global, international and domestic business, and improve your analytical, critical and problem solving abilities.

 You can find more information about this course in the programme specification.
 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.